MicrosoftDocs/iis-docs/iis/develop/windows-web-application-gallery/umbraco-cms-sample-files.md

 ---
-title: "Umbraco CMS Sample files | Microsoft Docs"
+title: "Umbraco CMS Sample files"
 author: SunBuild
-description: "This is a set of sample files you could use with Umbraco CMS 5 and the Web Deployment tool for deploying Umbraco against a SQL Express/SQL Azure database or..." ms.author: iiscontent
+description: "This is a set of sample files you could use with Umbraco CMS 5 and the Web Deployment tool for deploying Umbraco against a SQL Express/SQL Azure database or..." ms.date: 02/08/2012 ms.assetid: 1114e4dc-e2ea-4932-a616-745230baa1a8 msc.legacyurl: /learn/develop/windows-web-application-gallery/umbraco-cms-sample-files msc.type: authoredcontent
-manager: soshir
-ms.date: 02/08/2012
-ms.topic: article
-ms.assetid: 1114e4dc-e2ea-4932-a616-745230baa1a8
-ms.technology: iis-develop
-ms.prod: iis
-msc.legacyurl: /learn/develop/windows-web-application-gallery/umbraco-cms-sample-files
-msc.type: authoredcontent
 ---